-- Select the mode for specifying the preset - Click the first element (straight line, circle or circular arc) with the left mouse button The element is color-highlighted. - Click the second element (straight line, circle or circular arc) with the left mouse button The control sets the preset symbol on the intersection.
+- Select the mode for specifying the preset - ► Click the first element (straight line, circle or circular arc) with the left mouse button - > The element is color-highlighted. - Click the second element (straight line, circle or circular arc) with the left mouse button - > The control sets the preset symbol on the intersection. - > You can adjust the orientation of the coordinate system, if required.

-Further information: "Adjusting the orientation of the coordinate system", page 303
+Further information: "Adjusting the orientation of the coordinate system", page 327